Ivan-Vankov/SO-Architecture/README.md

 SO Architecture provides scriptable object-based game events, game event listeners and constants.

-The project is based on [Ryan Hipple's talk at Unite Austin 2017](https://www.youtube.com/watch?v=raQ3iHhE_Kk).
+The project is based on [Ryan Hipple's talk at Unite Austin 2017](https://www.youtube.com/watch?v=raQ3iHhE_Kk) and borrows from [SolidAlloy's projects](https://github.com/SolidAlloy).

 Game events named `<Game Event Name> Event` can be referenced in code as `GameEvents.<Game Event Name>`.